tslamars/homelab-flux/README.md

 Note that with `path: ./apps/staging` we configure Flux to sync the staging Kustomize overlay and with `dependsOn` we tell Flux to create the infrastructure items before deploying the apps.

-### Manual USAGE: not using Go Task file and k3d local content
+## Manual USAGE: not using Go Task file and k3d cluster & local k8s content
 Fork this repository on your personal GitHub account and export your GitHub access token, username and repo name:

 ```sh